 What Is a Good ACT Score?

-- Getting a high ACT score can dramatically improve your chances of getting into college.
+- Getting a high ACT score can increase your chances of getting into selective colleges.

-- In general, a good ACT score is any score above the median, or 50th percentile.
+- In general, a good ACT score is any score in or above the 75th percentile — at least a 24.

 - The ACT Writing section is optional and uses a separate scoring scale.

 In addition to a stellar personal statement, a high GPA, and strong letters of recommendation, an impressive standardized test score can help you get into a good college.